Social Icons

 Directed by Dan Scanlon

-This animation is charming, funny and the adventure is very inviting.
-In fact the adventure in this movie about using magic to get something you want.
-Also, being on a quest to find a special gem to make it happen, is something I can bet RPG game lovers have wished upon themselves.
-Not to mention battling a dragon, having allies with magical swords and puzzles, this movie is an RPG board game brought to life.
+This animation is charming, funny, and the adventure is very inviting.
+In fact, the adventure in this movie about using magic to get something you want, and being on a quest to find a special gem to make it happen, is something I bet RPG game lovers have wished for themselves.
+Not to mention battling a dragon, having allies with magical swords, and solving puzzles—this movie is an RPG board game brought to life.

-Their world was once full of magic.
-But it was not easy to master, when innovation and science came along, people put magic aside and moved on.
+Their world was once full of magic, but it wasn’t easy to master.
+When innovation and science came along, people put magic aside and moved on.

-Ian, is shy, skinny and odd, the movie introduces us to him when he clocks sixteen.
-He hoped it will be a turning point in this life, where he will change from this shy person to a more confident person.
-His big bro is Barley (Chris Pratt) who is somewhat aloof on what's going on in the real world.
-He is out of school and still lives at home with his mother.
-He is a fanatic of a Dungeons & Dragons-style role-playing game where he seems to have mastered everything in it.
+Ian is shy, skinny, and odd.
+The movie introduces us to him when he turns sixteen.
+He hopes it will be a turning point in his life, where he will change from being this shy person to a more confident one.
+His big brother is Barley (Chris Pratt), who is somewhat aloof about what's going on in the real world.
+He is out of school and still lives at home with their mother.
+He’s a fanatic of a Dungeons & Dragons-style role-playing game and seems to have mastered everything in it.

-So, when their father’s gift was given to them by their mom which was a magic staff, Barley knew immediately how it is supposed to work.
-It just so happens he did not know how to make it work.
-The staff comes with a spell which will make them see their father for just one more day.
-Ian mistakenly conjured the spell, which makes Barley happy, but the spell was not completed and they will need a gem to complete it.
+When their father’s gift—a magic staff—is given to them by their mom, Barley knows immediately how it’s supposed to work.
+It just so happens he doesn't know how to make it work.
+The staff comes with a spell that will make them see their father for just one more day.
+Ian mistakenly conjures the spell, which makes Barley happy, but the spell is incomplete, and they’ll need a gem to finish it.

-So they have half their dad back, from the waist down and Barley who always wanted to go on an adventure drags Ian with him as they go in search of the gem to help them complete the spell
+So, they have half of their dad back—from the waist down—and Barley, who always wanted to go on an adventure, drags Ian with him on a journey to find the gem that will complete the spell.

-The movie is worth seeing with the family, but do not expect it to have the same magical spark like the Pixar classics.
+The movie is worth seeing with the family, but don’t expect it to have the same magical spark as the Pixar classics.

 0 comments: